 At Waterloo, you’ll find resources and opportunities for Indigenous students, from weekly meetups to scholarships to an on-campus living community.

-In addition to the thousands of scholarships available to all students, Waterloo offers scholarships and bursaries specifically for Indigenous students.
 Entrance scholarships, awarded to new Waterloo students, are based primarily on academic and personal achievement while bursaries are based on financial need.
-As well, you can earn thousands of dollars each year through Waterloo's co-op progam.

 Tuition waivers for First Nations communities

 Waterloo is committed to addressing the goals of truth and reconciliation and removing or reducing the financial barriers of attending university.
-We are waiving the application fee for Indigenous applicants.
+We waive the application fee for all Indigenous applicants.
 We also waive tuition fees for students who are members of the Mississaugas of the Credit First Nation or Six Nations of the Grand River (on whose traditional territory the University of Waterloo is situated).

 More about the tuition waiver →